 How to get there: This mural was located just a five-minute walk from Lowestoft train station.
 It appeared on the side of the house where Katwijk Way and Denmark Street meet.

 - Where: Bottom of Links Hill, North Beach, Lowestoft

 Banksy has used rats in much of his work, particularly during the pandemic.
 You may remember seeing the mural in which the rodents took over a tube carriage in 2020.
 This rat appears to be enjoying a staycation of his own, leaning back in a deckchair with a cheeky cocktail.

 The rodent has been carefully positioned under a drain.
 This is presumably so that once the wastewater drips out, the glass is perfectly located to catch the liquid.

 Preservation: The local council was in the process of making plans to protect this artwork when it was sadly defaced with white paint.
-There are hopes that specialists will be able to restore the artwork but until this time, the mural remains covered to prevent any further vandalism.
+It was later covered by a protective screen.

 How to get there: Those who have travelled to Lowestoft using public transport will have to make their way to North Beach on foot.
 If you have travelled by car, you can drive down Links Road, however, you’ll need to walk along the beach.
 This means that sadly those using mobility scooters and wheelchairs won’t be able to see this mural without specialist equipment.

 Banksy’s Great British Spraycation: A Mixed Response